How to Choose the Best BJJ Rash Guard For You

 It will aid in durability and in keeping the fabric held tightly together.

-Additionally, poor quality rashguards that don’t have flatlock stiching may cause irritation during the friction and the intense training sessions of bjj.
+Additionally, poor quality rashguards that don’t have flatlock stitching may cause irritation during the friction and the intense training sessions of bjj.

 2. Four-way stretch fabrics